 Medical organizations have systematic and developed quality control procedures to ensure they reach set standards and ensure they perform satisfactorily.

 1. Establishment of Standards

 In order or a quality control system to be fully effective, it must have detailed information on what to monitor and an understanding of the set standards.
-This aids in the establishment of a scoring system to accurately measure whether the level of quality is reached.
+This aids in the establishment of a scoring system to accurately measure whether the level of quality improvement efforts is reached.